 Essential oils—like fragrance oils—can have different potencies.
 Some oils will smell super strong and you will find that you can scent the whole room with a smaller amount.
 Others may have a milder fragrance.
 It will take some trial and error to find the perfect concentration of fragrance whether you’re using essential oils or fragrance oils.

-Likewise, scents can have different aromatherapeutic effects.
-For example, lavender helps some people feel more relaxed, which can ease anxiety or make it easier to fall asleep.
+Likewise, aromas can have different effects.
+For example, lavender helps some people feel more relaxed, and is thought to help ease anxiety or make it easier to fall asleep.